Democrat-Requested GAO Report on CFPB Reorganization: What Are the Highlights?

 What GAO Was Asked to Do

-The report was requested by ranking members of the Senate Banking Committee and the House Financial Services Committee.
-GAO was asked to review the effect of stop-work orders, workforce reductions, contract terminations, and other related actions on the CFPB’s ability to fulfill its statutory mandates.
+The report was requested by ranking members of the Senate Banking Committee and the House Financial Services Committee (i.e., Elizabeth Warren and Maxine Waters, respectively).
+They asked GAO to review the effect of stop-work orders, workforce reductions, contract terminations, and other related actions on the CFPB’s ability to fulfill its statutory mandates.

 What the Report Documents